elishateng/elishateng.github.io/articles/finnish/duolingo_record.md

 - Kuka pesee koiraa ja ketkä siivoavat lattiaa?
 (Who is washing the dog and who are the people cleaning the floor?)
 - Koirat puraisevat sipulia ja itkevät.
 (The dogs bite the onion and cry)
 - Pieni karhu peraisee omenaa.
 (The small bear bites an apple.)

+- Ponit haisevat.
+(The ponies stink.)
+- Se on eri undulaatti.
+(It is another parakeet.)
+- Onko kellari siisti vai sotkuinen?
+(Is the basement tidy or messy?)
+- Tämä kieli on tärkeä mutta vaikka.
+(This language is important but difficult.)
+- nousta ylös (to get up)
+- Me nousemme nopeasti ylös, koska karhut ovat lähellä.
+(We get up quickly, because the bears are near.)
+- Hänellä on oranssi kissa, joka on tosi painava.
+(He has an orange cat, which is really heavy.)

+### Unit 10 Form the plural
+Sana
+- Espanja (Spain)
+- Saksa (Germany)
+- Ranska (France)
+- Tallinna (Tallinn)
+- nykyään (nowadays)
+- Italia (Italy)
+- Pariisi (Paris)
+- Sveitsi (Switzerland)
+- Lontoo (London)
+- Praha (Prague)
+- Puola (Poland)

+Lause
+- Missä Espanja on?
+(Where is Spain?)
+- Otso on Ruotsissa.
+(Otso is in Sweden.)
+- Oslo on pohjoinen kaupunki.
+(Oslo is a northern city.)
+- Oslo on Norjassa.
+(Oslo is in Norway.)
+- Asuuko Elsa Norjassa?
+(Does Elsa live in Norway?)
+- Asuuko viikinki Ruotsissa?
+(Does the Viking live in Sweden?)
+- Saamelainen shamaani asuu Norjassa.
+(The Sámi shaman lives in Norway.)
+- Venäläinen laulaja asuu Tanskassa.
+(The Russian singer lives in Denmark.)
+- Oslo on kaupunki Norjassa.
+(Oslo is a city in Norway.)
+- He asuvat Tanskassa.
+(They live in Denmark.)
+- Outo suomalainen mies haluaa asua Ruotsissa.
+(The strange Finnish man wants to live in Sweden.)
+- Minä asun Virossa.
+(I live in Estonia.)
+- Asutteko te Virossa?
+(Do you live in Estonia?)
+- -Missä sinä asut? -Virossa. (-Where do you live? -In Estonia.)
+- Onko Tallinna lähellä vai kaukana?
+(Is Tallinn near or for away?)
+- Olemme Suomessa.
+(We are in Finland.)
+- Meillä on ystävä joka asuu Suomessa.
+(We have a friend who lives in Findland.)
+- Me asumme Saksassa.
+(We live in Germany.)
+- Onko Unkari kaukana?
+(Is Hungary far away?)
+Hungary-匈牙利
+- Tämä paikka on kaunis.
+(This place is beautiful.)
+- Tuo kaupunki on Saksassa.
+(That city is in Germany.)
+- Tuo puisto on Unkarissa.
+(That park is in Hungary.)
+- Maalaan taulua Ranskassa.
+(I am painting a picture in France.)
+- Meillä on hauskaa Virossa.
+(We are having fun in Estonia.)
+- Tuo vanha kirkko on Ranskassa.
+(That old church is in France.)
+- Onko sinulla hauskaa Espanjassa?
+(Are you having fun in Spain?)
+- Tori on Berliinissä.
+(The square is in Berlin.)
+- Asutko vielä Berliinissä?
+(Do you still live in Berlin?)
+- Onko Italia kaukana?
+(Is Italy far away?)
+- Tuo kaupunki on Sveitsissä.
+(That city is in Switzerland.)
+- Minä halun käydä Unkarissa.
+(I want to visit Hungary?) 使用内格后缀表示地点。
+- Tuo oopperatalo on Italiassa.
+(That opera house is in Italy.)
+- Lahjakas muusikko asuu Pariisissa.
+(The talented musician lives in Paris.)
+- Amerikkalainen Pariisissa.
+(An American in Paris.)
+- Missä Sveitsi on?
+(Where is Switzerland?)
+- Haluan viettää enemmän aikaa Oslossa.
+(I want to spend more time in Oslo.)
+- He haluavat viettää enemmän aikaa Suomessa.
+(They want to spend more time in Finland.)
+- Haluan tanssia Berliinissä.
+(I want to dance in Berlin.)
+- Miksi sinä haluat käydä Ruotsissa?
+(Why do you want to visit Sweden?)
+- Asun Prahassa.
+(I live in Prague.)
+- Haluan käydä Lontoossa.
+(I want to visit London.)
+- Haluamme käydä Roomassa.
+(We want to visit Rome.)
+- Asumme nykyään Sveitsissä.
+(We live in Switzerland nowadays.)
+- Haluan käydä Puolassa tai Unkarissa.
+(I want to visit Poland or Hungary.)
+- Asutko tässä maassa?
+(Do you live in this country?)
+- Haluan asua tässä maassa.
+(I want to live in this country.)
+- Puola on kaunis paikka.
+(Poland is a beautiful place.)
+- Rooma on vanha paikka.
+(Rome is an old place.)
+- Onko sinulla aikaa käydä Roomassa?
+(Do you have time to visit Rome?)
+- Haluatko viettää aikaa Prahassa?
+(Do you want to spend time in Prague?)